notescs/notescs.github.io/content/posts/0000-template.md

   - "cpp"
   - "python"
   - "easy" # Change this
-description: "template" # Change this
+description: "template." # Change this
 ---

 ## Approach